mikaelweill/rallly/starting-location.md

 - [ ] Add loading states

 ## Notes
-- All location operations should be cancelable
+- All location operations should be cancelable via the voting form
 - Clear visual distinction between temporary and confirmed locations
 - Maintain existing vote data when adding/updating location
 - Consider mobile-friendly interactions for map